SostheneA/RHISEA/README.md

-## Conclusion: The Rhisea Advantage
+## Conclusion: The RHISEA Advantage

-With Rhisea, you retain all the statistical rigor of original HISEA - including compatibility and reproducibility with legacy workflows - while gaining the flexibility, transparency, and analytic power of modern R. Advanced users can plug in custom classifiers, automate cross-validation, and leverage the full R ecosystem for further statistical or graphical analysis.
+With RHISEA, you retain all the statistical rigor of original HISEA - including compatibility and reproducibility with legacy workflows - while gaining the flexibility, transparency, and analytic power of modern R. Advanced users can plug in custom classifiers, automate cross-validation, and leverage the full R ecosystem for further statistical or graphical analysis.
 All intermediate steps are traceable and archivable for robust, audit-friendly science.

 > ***"Reference: Millar, R.B.
 (1990),"A Versatile Computer Program for Mixed Stock Fishery Composition Estimation", Can.
 Tech.
 Rep. Fish.
 Aquat.
 Sci.
 1753: iii + 29 p."***